-3.31 Standards, amendments to standards and interpretations becoming effective in future periods i.
+3.1 Standards, amendments to standards and interpretations becoming effective in current year i.
 Annual Improvements to IFRS Standards 2018-2020 Cycle

-The following standards, amendments to standards and interpretations have been published and are mandatory for the Company's accounting periods beginning on or after their respective effective dates specified therein.
+The following standards, amendments to standards and interpretations have been effective and are mandatory for financial statements of the Company for the periods beginning on or after July 01, 2022 and therefore, have been applied in preparing these financial statements.